mozilla/application-services/docs/build-and-publish-pipeline.md

     * CircleCI config contains a github token (owned by the @appsvc-moz GitHub account) with appropriate permissions to add release artifacts.
 6. Consumers add Application services as a dependency from the [Rust Components Swift](https://github.com/mozilla/rust-components-swift/) repo using Apple's Swift Package Manager.

+For consuming in mozilla-central, see [how to vendor components into mozilla-central ](./howtos/vendoring-into-mozilla-central.md)

 This is a diagram of the pipeline as it exists (and is planned) for the Nimbus SDK, one of the libraries in Application Services: